-I'm organic - am I exempt?
+l'm organic - am l exempt?

 If all of your holding (all of the land claimed on your Single Application Form) is certified as organic or in organic conversion, the Ecological Focus Area (EFA) requirements do not apply to you.